Antimicrobial Copper: an innovative weapon in the fight to improve hygiene in healthcare

 Antimicrobial Copper provides a second line of defense against harmful bacteria and must be cared for in order to work effectively.

-Copper as the only touch surface materials that continuously kills
+the first touch surface material that continuously kills bacteria*,

-Stewardship Program to ensure the proper use and care of these
+purpose of the program is to ensure the proper use and care of

 the responsible use of Antimicrobial Copper and clarifies